chrisgurney/chrisgurney.ca/src/md/faq.md

 # Do you consider yourself technically inclined?
 What's the most technically-challenging project you've tackled?

 # If you had to pick one of the following as your greatest strength, what would it be: UX, Visual Design or Front-End Implementation?

+# Talk about a time when you couldn't deliver on something.

+Accessibility at Achievers, took longer than expected, with friction:

+- no knowledge internally
+- limited resources: one developer
+- solution: focussed in on core workflow (login, recognition, catalog)
+- gained buy-in from Support team, took developer to user test, developer became advocate, did TechTalk

 # Tell me about your current customers or clients.
 (How do you know they are your customers?
 How do you determine their needs?
 How you have met their needs?
 Who is your toughest customer and why?)